Landen's trilogarithm functional equation and $\ell$-adic Galois multiple polylogarithms: Abstract

 \section{Abstract}

-The Galois action on the pro-$\ell$ \'etale fundamental groupoid of the projective line minus three points with rational base points gives rise to a non-commutative formal power series in two variables with $\ell$-adic coefficients, called the $\ell$-adic Galois associator.
+{The Galois action on the pro-$\ell$ \'etale fundamental groupoid of the projective line minus three points with rational base points gives rise to a non-commutative formal power series in two variables with $\ell$-adic coefficients, called the $\ell$-adic Galois associator.
 In the present paper, we focus on how Landen's functional equation of trilogarithms and its $\ell$-adic Galois analog can be derived algebraically from the $S_3$-symmetry of the projective line minus three points.
-Twofold proofs of the functional equation will be presented, one is based on Zagier's tensor criterion devised in the framework of graded Lie algebras and the other is based on the chain rule for the associator power series.
+Twofold proofs of the functional equation will be presented, one is based on the chain rule for the associator power series and the other is based on Zagier's tensor criterion devised in the framework of graded Lie algebras.
 In the course of the second proof, we are led to investigate $\ell$-adic Galois multiple polylogarithms appearing as regular coefficients of the $\ell$-adic Galois associator.
-As an application, we show an $\ell$-adic Galois analog of Oi-Ueno's functional equation between $Li_{1,\dots,1,2}(1-z)$ and $Li_k(z)$'s $(k=1,2,...)$ .
+As an application, we show an $\ell$-adic Galois analog of Oi-Ueno's functional equation between $Li_{1,\dots,1,2}(1-z)$ and $Li_k(z)$'s $(k=1,2,...)$ . }

+\footnote[0]{ This paper has been published with open accessible format at \url{https://doi.org/10.1007/978-981-97-3778-9_8} \\ in ``Low Dimensional Topology and Number Theory'' (M.Morishita, H.Nakamura, J.Ueki eds.), Springer Proceedings in Mathematics \& Statistics (PROMS, volume 456), pages 237--262, Springer Nature Singapore, 2025. }